davepinch/pinchy.cc/content/topics/people/a/andrei-tarkovsky/andrei-tarkovsky.md

 ---
 title: "Andrei Tarkovsky"
-also died in paris: Samuel Beckett
+also died in paris: Émile Zola
 from: Russia
 type: person
 tags: